 - completing a healthcare proxy form, a living will, or other advance directive

 - notary public services

-You can call, email, fax, or visit the Patient Representative Department, which is located on the ground floor of Memorial Hospital, at 1275 York Avenue, in room MG17.
-You can call the department at 212-639-7202, fax at 212-717-3118, or email at email@example.com.
-Patient representatives are available Monday through Saturday from 9:00 am until 5:00 pm.
-Outside of those hours, the administrator on call will assist you at 212-639-2000.
+You can call, email, fax, or visit the Patient Representative Department, which is located in Memorial Hospital, at 1275 York Avenue, in room M103B.
+You can call the department at 212-639-7202, fax at 212-717-3118, or email at [email protected].
+Patient representatives are available Monday through Saturday from until Outside of those hours, the administrator on call will assist you at 212-639-2000.

 Yes, you can make an anonymous complaint.
 But the investigation and follow-up may be more difficult to do because the representative will not have the benefit of specific information of the case.

 You Have a Right to Privacy